Change Fees Fact Sheet

 The airline carriers charge a change fee to travel agents who do not reissue a ticket when a traveler makes a voluntary change to a ticketed transaction.

-This is a policy between the airlines and travel agents, and is not under the purview of the City Pair Program contract, but applies to the business of all respective air carriers.
+This is a policy between the airlines and travel agents, and is not under the authority of the City Pair Program contract, but applies to the business of all respective air carriers.

-When the traveler checks in, that person’s record will not show the most recent changes, which may impact his/her ability to board that flight.
+When the traveler checks in, that person’s record will not show the most recent changes, which may impact his/her ability to board a flight.

 The charge is not imposed when the travel agent reissues tickets to reflect voluntary changes.